Street Lights fixed in Chorkor 4 months to elections

 GhanaWeb gathered the lights were fixed on Monday.

-It is believed that the Member of Parliament of the constituency, Alfred Okoe Vanderpuye funded the street lights project.
+It is believed that the Member of Parliament of the constituency, Alfred Okoe Vanderpuije funded the street lights project.

 With sanitation being the biggest challenge in the constituency, the former Accra Mayor has not been successful in thwarting the situation since he became the MP of the area.